rancher/rancher-docs/docs/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/installing-rancher-prime.md

 title: Installing Rancher Prime PAYG on AWS
 ---

-This page covers how to install the Rancher Prime PAYG offering on Amazon's AWS Marketplace.
+This page covers installing the Rancher Prime PAYG offering on Amazon's AWS Marketplace.

 ## Preparing your cluster